Master of Education—Secondary Education

 In addition to the general admission requirements for graduate study at WSU, candidates must possess the following attributes:

-• Possession of an Initial or professional license in secondary school (grades 5-12 or grades 8-12) from the Commonwealth of Massachusetts in the relevant field of licensure.
+• Possession of an Initial or professional license in secondary school (all grades, grades 5-12 or grades 8-12) from the Commonwealth of Massachusetts in the relevant field of licensure.

 Items Needed to Apply: